reustle/shanereustle/_posts/2015-08-25-nomad-tips-bangkok.md

 ## Accomodation
 * [AirBnB](https://www.airbnb.com/s/Bangkok--Thailand?sublets=monthly) has a bunch of listings for beautiful, cheap monthly apartments
 * If you're just passing through, [Lub d (Siam)](http://siamsquare.lubd.com/) is a clean, cheap hostel in a great location.
 Helpful staff and plenty of travelers hanging out around the lobby looking for an adventure
-* For something a bit quieter, but still convient, check out [HQ Hostel](http://www.hqhostel.com/)
+* For something a bit quieter, but still convenient, check out [HQ Hostel](http://www.hqhostel.com/)

+## Neighborhoods
+* Siam is the center of the city.
+Both train lines meet here, and there are plenty of malls, restaurants, and pepole.
+I usually stay here so everything I need is within walking distance
+* Ekkamai is also a popular choice, only about 6 km east of Siam.
+Here is where you'll find the popular coworking spaces and a good number of expats

 ## Transportation